nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 [comment]: # (@@author A0135792X)

 #### Use case: List all tasks
-1.User requests to list all tasks
+1. User requests to list all tasks.
-2.TaskManager shows a list of tasks
+2. TaskManager shows a list of tasks.

 #### Use case: List all deadlines
-1.User requests to list all deadlines
+1. User requests to list all deadlines.
-2.TaskManager shows a list of deadlines
+2. TaskManager shows a list of deadlines.

 #### Use case: List all events
-1.User requests to list all events
+1. User requests to list all events.
-2.TaskManager shows a list of events
+2. TaskManager shows a list of events.

-#### Use case: Delete an task/deadline/event
+#### Use case: Delete an item
 **MSS**

-1. User requests to list task/deadline/event (TDE).
+1. User requests to list items.
-2. TaskManager shows a list of TDEs.
+2. TaskManager shows a list of items.
-3. User requests to delete a specific TDE in the list.
+3. User requests to delete a specific item in the list.
-4. TaskManager deletes the TDE. <br>
+4. TaskManager deletes the item. <br>
 Use case ends.

 **Extensions**

 >2a.
-The TDE list is empty. <br>
+The item list is empty. <br>
 >Use case ends.